lynda365/lynda365.github.io/_recipes/vegan-mini-cheesecakes.md

 - Divide filling evenly among the muffin tins.
 Tap a few times to release any air bubbles,
 - If adding fruit, swirl on top.
 - Cover with plastic wrap and freeze until hard - about 4-6 hours.
-- Once set, remove by tugging on the tabs or loosening them with a butter knife.
+- To serve, briefly stand tray in shallow hot water in the sink.
+To remove, tug on the tabs or loosen with a butter knife.
 Keep in the freezer for up to 1-2 weeks.
 - You can set them out for 10 minutes before serving to soften, but I liked them frozen as well.

 comments: